MirrorsAndMisdirections/FastFlowTransform/docs/Technical_Overview.md

 flowforge run . -vv    # full debug + SQL channel
 ```

+#### Parallel logging UX

+- Per node: start/end lines with duration, truncated name, and engine abbrev (DUCK/PG/BQ/…).
+- Output is line-stable via a thread-safe log queue; per-level summaries at the end.
+- On errors, the familiar “error block” is shown per node.

 **Notes**

 - SQL debug output routes through the `flowforge.sql` logger; use `-vv` or the env var to see it.